DustinYochim/odin-library/README.md

 * Add a book to the library
 * Mark a book as read or unread
 * Delete a book from the library
-* Save library data to local storage

-## Installation

-1. Clone the repository to your local machine using git clone https://github.com/your-username/odin-library.git.
-2. Open index.html in your web browser.

 ## Usage